scrimbley/opcua_concept_chat_server/README.md

 ### The Plan

 Setting up the server to serve two variables.
-The first variable (**var_input**) is used as the users input, it is writeable and will be set to empy string once the server read it's content.
-The second variable (**var_display**) will contain the value of the first variable after it has been read and set to empy string.
+The first variable (**MyChatVar_Input**) is used as the users input, it is writeable and will be set to empy string once the server read it's content.
+The second variable (**MyChatVar_Display**) will contain the value of the first variable after it has been read and set to empy string.
 The second variable is not writeable by the users.

-The client will offer an inputfield for a string, which will be connected with the **var_input** of the server.
+The client will offer an inputfield for a string, which will be connected with the **MyChatVar_Input** of the server.
 Before inserting the text in the server's input variable the client will add the username to the beginning of the string.
-The server's **var_display** need to be archived with 'Log Tags' in acyclic mode.
+The server's **MyChatVar_Display** need to be archived with 'Log Tags' in acyclic mode.
 This way it can be shown as a 'WinCC OnlineTable' and will behave like a chat history.

 ### Preparing Server